Methods of preventing infection transmission from person to person

 - avoiding touching your mouth, eyes and nose unless you have performed hand hygiene.

-- Wear protective clothing:
+- Wear protective clothing (refer to COVID-19 guidance):

 - while handling and cleaning decontaminated equipment.